billsix/cprogrammingbook/doc/02-Variables.rst

 an int, and at least 32 bits in a long, whether signed or unsigned.
 As always, an implementation can choose to give you more bits than the minimum if it wants to.
-The only restriction is that the limits must be equalled or bettered, and that you don't get more bits in a shorter type than a longer one (not an unreasonable rule).
+The only restriction is that the limits must be equaled or bettered, and that you don't get more bits in a shorter type than a longer one (not an unreasonable rule).

 The only character types are the signed char and the unsigned char.
 The difference between char and int variables is that, unless otherwise stated, all ints are signed.
-The same is not true for chars, which are signed or unsigned depending on the implementor's choice; the choice is presumably taken on efficiency grounds.
+The same is not true for chars, which are signed or unsigned depending on the implementer's choice; the choice is presumably taken on efficiency grounds.
 You can of course explicitly force signed or unsignedness with the right keyword.
 The only time that it is likely to matter is